alex-raw/cqp-scripts/README.md

 # cqp-scripts
 Collection of scripts for wrangling output formats from or querying corpora with CQP (CWB / The IMS Open Corpus Workbench)

+## Usage notes

+Scripts prefixed with `cwb` are designed to mimic the behavior of the CWB CLI tools, therefore, depend on an existing CWB setup and corresponding environment variables.

+All other scripts work independently with plain text input usually expected to be tab or space delimited.

 ## One-Liners

 #### Corpus token number